fpereiro/proof/notes.md

 In other words, 1arg e will clear all E squares from left to right, and it will stop when it finds the first blank E square.

+- Note: while 3arg e1 doesn't use its second and third arguments, its three arguments distinguish it from the 1arg version, which is different.
+That's likely the reason for which Turing defined it as a 3arg function that only uses 1arg.

 ## pe (print at the end)

 pe   (1m+1s) // Call f with `pe1 (1arg, 2arg)`, 1arg and ə.